Ogri

-Ogri is a cartoon character of a British rocker-style biker created by English cartoonist and illustrator Paul Sample in 1972 for UK magazine Bike until January 2009, when it was dropped but quickly taken up by Back Street Heroes, the custom motorcycle magazine.
+Ogri is a cartoon character of a British rocker-style biker created by English cartoonist and illustrator Paul Sample in 1972 for the UK magazine Bike until January 2009, when it was dropped but quickly taken up by Back Street Heroes, the custom motorcycle magazine.
 Four book collections of Ogri strips have been produced, and a VHS video.
 Ogri is a tough, leather-jacketed biker with Thor-like wings attached to his helmet.
 The actor Ewan McGregor is a fan and owns an Ogri leather jacket, bought from Paul Sample on eBay.

-Paul Sample draws in black ink line and colour from 1997, in a style similar to Robert Crumb.
+Paul Sample drew in black ink line and colour from 1997, in a style similar to Robert Crumb.
 As with some other cartoonists, such as Carl Giles, a lot of the pleasure in the cartoons comes from looking at the detail in the cartoon frames; there is almost inevitably a subplot going on.
 The funny and well observed stories about British bikers usually take place within one page, though two-pagers are sometimes drawn.